BWITS/ansible-logstash-forwarder/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was originally created by [Jeff Geerling](https://github.com/geerlingguy), I updated to focus for centos system with ansible v2+ features and multiple application logs supported.